stevecormie/phoenix-config/README.md

 ## Grid
 Screens are split into a grid that is 12 wide and 6 high.
 This allows for half, third and quarter window widths, and half and third window heights.

+Windows are snapped to the grid when they open.

 Shortcuts are provided to move windows to halves, quarters, sixths and eighths of the screen mapped out on the keyboard (with ^⌥ modifier) as:

 ### Full Screen